India travel guide

 Car rental: Car rentals are provided by Avis, Hertz and Budget.
 You'll find their desks in the arrivals area.
 You will need an International Drivers' Permit to rent a car - but it really, really isn't recommended, especially if you've never driven in India before.

 Airport Taxis: Always use prepaid taxis to get into the city from the airport; it's the safest way to ensure that you reach your destination without being overcharged.
-Numerous taxi companies have counters in the arrivals section of Chennai International Airport: use Aviation Express, as they have the best reputation, and sometimes offer you a choice of vehicles (either the wonderful old Ambassador cars, or newer Toyota Innova minivans).
-Make sure you have small notes or coins on you for a tip.
-Expect to pay INR 350-450 for the 30-minute trip into town.
+Numerous taxi companies have counters in the arrivals section of Chennai International Airport.
+Aviation Express have the best reputation, and sometimes offer a choice of vehicles.
+Visitors must ensure that they have small notes or coins for a tip.

 Parking: There is short- and long-stay parking available for 500 cars and buses at Chennai International Airport.
-The parking lot is located right outside the terminal buildings, and the fee is INR 25 per two hours (or part thereof).
+The parking lot is located right outside the terminal buildings.

 Hyderabad Rajiv Gandhi International Airport